akirawisnu/QuastineTime/README.md

 🚀 Running the App (End Users)
 ✅ Requirements

-Windows 10 or newer (64-bit)
+Windows 10 or newer (64-bit) (for standalone), or pure Python console and requirements installed

-No admin rights required

-No Python installation required

 ▶️ Run the Standalone EXE
+- No admin rights required
+- No Python installation required

 Copy QuastionTime.exe to a writable folder, for example:

-Desktop
+- Desktop

-Documents
+- Documents

-Downloads
+- Downloads

-Double-click QuastionTime.exe
+- Double-click QuastionTime.exe
 Open your browser and go to:
 http://127.0.0.1:5000